-I believe the arts and humanities are central to the well-being of every person and society, so I’m a board trustee and Literary Director of the Hampstead Arts Festival (‘HAF’), I’ve been involved with the literary charity First Story since 2013 and taught creative writing lectures and workshops for De Montfort University, Middlesex University, NAWE (the National Association of Writers in Education), the Royal Borough of Kensington & Chelsea and St Paul’s Girls’ School, as well as on writing retreats.
+I believe the arts and humanities are central to the well-being of every person and society, so I’m a board trustee and Literary Director of the Hampstead Arts Festival (‘HAF’), I’ve been involved with the literary charity First Story for years and have been teaching creative writing since 2013 to audiences of all ages and levels of experience.
+My lectures and workshops include the ones for the Literaturhaus Zentralschweiz, De Montfort University, Middlesex University, NAWE (the National Association of Writers in Education), the Royal Borough of Kensington & Chelsea and St Paul’s Girls’ School.
+I also run writing retreats (you can check out future ones here).
 I speak four languages and review fiction for the European Literature Network, as well as opera and Lieder for Seen And Heard International.
 I’m an arts & culture contributor to the School of Advanced Study‘s Talking Humanities.

 I also have a Bachelor degree in International Studies from the University of Birmingham and a Sloan Master in Management degree from London Business School.
 I worked for many years at senior level in Strategy, Marketing and Organisational Behaviour functions.
 Born to an art dealer and an art historian, history and the arts have been a constant, essential presence in my life.
 I trained in bel canto for too long to admit, so don’t be too astonished if I dream of one day writing an opera libretto.
 In the meantime, links to my opera reviews can be found among the ones on this page.

 Photo of the author: © Julia Warszewski.
 All rights reserved.